Drake Reportedly Slams Meek Mill As ‘A Joke Of A Rapper’ Amid Feud Over Nicki Minaj

 The site’s insider then went on to reveal that Drake threw a serious diss at Meek, supposedly referring to Mill as being “a joke of a rapper in hip hop” and “a glutton for punishment” for challenging him to a fight so soon after his split from Minaj.

-Drake’s alleged response and latest diss comes just days after Mill posted the video to Instagram in which he challenged Drake to a fight and claimed that he wanted ex-girlfriend Nicki Minaj to be the ring girl, just days after Nicki confirmed on Twitter that she and Mill had ended their two year relationship amid unconfirmed rumors claiming Meek may have cheated.
+Drake’s alleged response and latest diss comes just days after Mill posted the video to Instagram in which he challenged Drake to a fight and claimed that he wanted ex-girlfriend Nicki Minaj to be the ring girl, just days after Nicki confirmed on Twitter that she and Mill had ended their two-year relationship amid unconfirmed rumors claiming Meek may have cheated.

-Billboard confirmed that Meek challenged Drake to a fight in a video posted to Instagram earlier this month in which Mill claimed he’d head into the ring with his long time feud partner for a fight for $5 million.
+Billboard confirmed that Meek challenged Drake to a fight in a video posted to Instagram earlier this month in which Mill claimed he’d head into the ring with his long-time feud partner for a fight for $5 million.

 “I’d break Drizzy the f*** up for $5 mill,” Mill revealed in the video, which he posted online shortly after Nicki confirmed that she was single in a tweet on January 5.

 “We gonna let Nicki be the ring girl,” Meek added, referring to Minaj, which even prompted a response from Nicki’s other ex, Safaree Samuels.

 Notably, Drake and Meek have had beef for years, with Mill even claiming that he and Drake’s feud began because of Nicki Minaj.